 After Pork Chop’s first soccer game, I put up a photo of him in all his new soccer gear on Facebook.
 He was so cute and sweaty and I was so proud.
+I didn’t even think to ask anyone how to put on shin guards.

 One of my cousins called me, laughing, and told me he was wearing his soccer socks and shin guards wrong.
 I was a first-time soccer mom.
 Nobody told me how any of the stuff should be worn!